Princesseuh/erika.florist/crates/website/content/blog/kvm-at-home/kvm-at-home.md

 {{ image src="./automator.png" alt="A screenshot of Automator, showing a list of possible events on the left (such as \"Run a Shell Script\" or \"Add to Album\") and on the right, a \"pipeline\" with for only action \"Run Shell Script\" that has for content a two-line script to switch monitors" /}}

 Then, using macOS settings, you can bind any shortcuts to run an Automator pipeline.
 And this works! ...
 Not really.
-Similar to other macOS features, the keybinds won't work in like 90% of the app I use daily, including my code editor.
+Similar to other macOS features, the keybinds won't work in like 90% of the apps I use daily, including my code editor.
 I thought this could be because of conflicting binding, but no, it just doesn't work.

 There's *a lot* of dubious global keyboard apps available on macOS, but in the open source world I found [skhd](https://github.com/asmvik/skhd) (or [its Zig port](https://github.com/jackielii/skhd.zig)) to be extremely suitable for this and working perfectly.